dn-ezr/alioth-compiler/doc/design.chapter 1.md

 Clean environment and exit program.

 ## 1.2.
-Engines
+Engines & Managers

-According workflow described above, the following engines are designed.
+According workflow described above, the following engines and managers are designed.

 ### 1.2.1.
 SpaceEngine